-In performing our audit procedures, we considered internal controls relevant to the financial reporting process.
+In performing our audit procedures, we considered internal control relevant to the financial reporting process.

-Our audit procedures were defined taking into account the changes in the existing methodologies used for the valuation of the loan portfolio in order to properly consider, among the others, the macroeconomic scenario induced by the Covid-19 pandemic.
+Our audit procedures were defined taking into account the methodological changes introduced during the year, as well as adjustments to existing methodologies and models in use for the valuation of the loan portfolio.

-To address this key audit matter we performed the following relevant procedures, with the support of the experts of the PwC network as needed:
+To address this key audit matter, we performed the following relevant procedures, with the support of the experts of the PwC network as needed:

-- assessment of the adequacy of the IT environment and testing of the operating effectiveness of the applicable key controls over the systems and software applications used by the Bank for the valuation of loans to customers; - understanding and evaluation of the design of key controls related to the monitoring, classification and impairment valuation of loans to customers and testing of their operating effectiveness; - critical assessment of control activities carried out during the year by internal control functions, of the related outcomes and of remedial actions undertaken; - check, on a sample basis, of the reasonable classification of these loans as performing (Stage 1 and Stage 2) on the basis of the available information about debtor's status and of other supporting evidences, including external information and paying special attention to debtors who have benefited from payments moratoria;
+- assessment of the adequacy of the IT environment and testing of the operating effectiveness of the applicable key controls over the systems and software applications used by the Bank for the valuation of loans to customers; - understanding and evaluation of the design of key controls related to the monitoring, classification and impairment valuation of loans to customers and testing of their operating effectiveness; - critical assessment of control activities carried out during the year by internal control functions, of the related outcomes and of the remedial actions undertaken; - testing, on a sample basis, of the reasonable classification of these loans as performing (Stage 1 and Stage 2) on the basis of the available information about debtor's status and of other supporting evidences, including external information; - understanding and assessment of the appropriateness of policies, procedures and models used for determining SICR, Staging and ECL.
+Special attention was paid to the changes introduced during the year to